Informatics Program Performance

 The survey also provided insight regarding the INFM program’s top strengths and student support services, including:

-- The top strengths of the INFM program are its Flexibility, Diversity of Students and Faculty, and Online Learning Environment.
+- The top strengths of the INFM program are its Curriculum, Online Learning Environment, Flexibility and Faculty.

 Survey results also provide insight regarding INFM student demographics, including the following: